Myra-Sea/reading-notes/quickHTML.md

   + Attributes usually have the structure of `"attribute-name"=value`
 + The exception to these is a self-closing tag which contains the attributes inside, such as for displaying images.
   + `<img href = "file-location" />`
+  + The purpose of self-closing tags is when there is no content to place between the opening and closing tags.

 <br>